TUM-Dev/NavigaTUM/webclient/README.md

 # Webclient

-This folder contains the JavaScript based webclient for NavigaTUM.
+This folder contains the JavaScript-based webclient for NavigaTUM.

 ## Getting started

 ### Prerequisites

 For getting started, there are some system dependencies which you will need.
-Please follow the [system dependencies docs](/resources/documentation/Dependencys.md) before trying to run this part of our project.
+Please follow the [system dependencies docs](/resources/documentation/Dependencies.md) before trying to run this part of our project.

 ### Recommended IDE Setup